atomicbird/momcom/README.md

 Models compiled with momcom should be functionally equivalent to those compiled with Xcode's model compiler. **If you have a data model that does not compile correctly with momcom, please let me know.**

-In addition, momcom does not suffer from the bug in Xcode's model compiler in which min/max limits on decimal attributes are truncated to integer values.
+In addition, momcom does not suffer from the following bugs in Xcode's model compiler:

+* Min/max limits on decimal attributes are truncated to integer values.
 This bug is described more fully at [rdar://problem/13677527](rdar://problem/13677527) and [http://openradar.appspot.com/radar?id=2948402](http://openradar.appspot.com/radar?id=2948402).
+* Fetch request templates in a data model lose most of their configuration when compiled by Xcode.
+The fetch request name and target entity are maintained but all other attributes are lost and have default values at run time. [rdar://problem/13863607](rdar://problem/13863607) and [http://www.openradar.me/radar?id=3009404](http://www.openradar.me/radar?id=3009404).

 # Usage